acquittal: A decision by the trial jury or judge that a person is not guilty of an offense.

 jurors (jury): A group of citizens who decide at trial if a defendant is guilty or not guilty of charges.

-jury box: where jury is seated.
+jury box: Area of the courtroom where the jury is seated.

-The Legal Aid Society: A private non-profit organization that provides legal representation to people who do not have enough money to pay for a lawyer.
+Legal Aid Society: A private non-profit organization that provides legal representation to people who do not have enough money to pay for a lawyer.

 misdemeanor complaint: A document filed with the court that sets out the initial charges in a misdemeanor case.